FedADMM-InSa: An Inexact and Self-Adaptive ADMM for Federated Learning: Experimental Results

-\paragraph{FL training parameters.} In each communication round, the server uniformly samples 10\% of the clients to perform the local training.
-During the local training, the selected clients use full-batch gradient descent with a learning rate of 0.01.
-For the vanilla FedADMM algorithm, unless otherwise indicated, the clients perform fixed $E=10$ steps of the full-batch gradient descent.
-For FedADMM-In and FedADMM-InSa algorithms, the number of the full-batch gradient descent steps is controlled by the inexactness criterion, and we constrain the maximum number of gradient descent steps in each communication round to 10.
-For the inexactness criterion, we set $\tilde{\beta}_i$ to the same value as ${\beta_i}$ and replace $u_i^k$ with $z^k$ for all the tests.
-We use the weight coefficient $\alpha_i=0.01$ because the amount of data per client is the same in both examples.
-We choose $\delta = 0.01$ for the server aggregation.
+\paragraph{FL training parameters} In each round, the server uniformly samples 20\% of the clients to perform the local training.
+For the vanilla FedADMM and FedAvg algorithms, the clients perform fixed epochs of training using stochastic gradient descent.
+For the FedADMM-In and FedADMM-InSa algorithms, the number of epochs is controlled by the inexactness criterion, which is evaluated after each epoch.
+We constrain the maximum number of epochs per round to be the same as the fixed epochs in the vanilla FedADMM.
+For the inexactness criterion, we set $c_i=0.01$ in Example 1 and 2, and $c_i=0.001$ in Example 3.
+In all examples, we replace $u_i^k$ with $z^k$ and set $\delta = 0.01$ for the server aggregation.
+For FedADMM-InSa, the adaptive penalty scheme uses $\mu=5$ and $\tau=2$ in all examples.
 Finally, important parameters used in the tests are summarized in \Cref{tab_test_params}.